Aligning What LLMs Do and Say: Towards Self-Consistent Explanations¶

 Overall Architecture¶

-PSCB construction pipeline: (1) Compute feature attribution vectors for QA decisions; (2) Generate \(K\) diverse explanations per decision and compute attribution vectors for each; (3) Measure decision–explanation attribution alignment using an alignment function; (4) Select the best and worst explanations to construct preference pairs for DPO optimization.
+PSCB Construction Pipeline: (1) Calculate feature attribution vectors for QA decisions; (2) Generate \(K\) diverse explanations for each decision and calculate their respective attribution vectors; (3) Use an alignment function to measure the attribution consistency between the decision and the explanations; (4) Select the best and worst explanations to construct preference pairs for DPO optimization.
+The first two steps populate the PSCB benchmark, while the latter two steps perform alignment measurement and preference optimization based on the library.

 Key Designs¶